 How and where are the low-current wires of the VILPE ECo roof fan attached?

-The electrical specifications of VILPE ECo roof fans and further information on the roof fans and their performance values are available on our website, from the price list, and the VILPE Roof Fans and Exhaust Pipes brochure.
+The electrical specifications of VILPE ECo roof fans and further information on the fans and their performance values are available on our website, from the price list, and in the VILPE Roof Fans and Exhaust Pipes brochure.

 NOTE!
 Electrical installations may only be carried out by professional electricians.